-Croatia: With EU membership big companies entering Croatian electricity market brings power market prices13.
-May 2013. / SEE Energy News
+Croatia: With EU membership big companies entering Croatian electricity market brings power market prices, SEE Energy News

 Cratia state power utility company HEP’s monopoly position on domestic electricity trade market can be endangered with Croatia EU accession.
 The first step in this direction can be the news that T-Croatia Telekom, the biggest telecommunication operator in Croatia, will include electricity trade in a list of its registered activities.

 Assumption is that HT will offer to its consumers electricity supply with some more affordable conditions than HEP does. s